qyyin0516/CellTICS/README.md

     $ git clone https://github.com/qyyin0516/CellTICS.git
     $ cd CellTICS

 However, `CellTICS/reactome/Ensembl2Reactome_All_Levels.txt` and `CellTICS/example_data/example_data.zip` are stored with Git LFS because they are larger than 25MB.
 Please download the two files directly via the github page.
 After downloading them, please put `Ensembl2Reactome_All_Levels.txt` to `CellTICS/reactome`.
-Then, after unzipping `example_data.zip`, please put the unzipped folder `example_data` to `CellTICS` path.
+Then, after unzipping `example_data.zip`, please put the unzipped folder `example_data` to `CellTICS`.
 Sorry for any inconvenience!

+## Usage